cander2/apix-ig/input/pagecontent/examples.md

 This page provides example FHIR Bundles to demonstrate regulatory workflows for two drug applications: a safety update and a shelf life update for the same drug (NDC: 12345-678-90).
 The examples align with the R2CS streaming architecture, using Apache Kafka to process JSON Bundles in real-time, and include:

 - **Transaction Bundles** (`type: transaction`): Original submissions and approvals, containing Task, DocumentReference (inlining ePI, eAF, PQI Bundles in `content.attachment.data`), MedicinalProductDefinition, and Provenance.
-- **Document Bundles** (`type: document`): ePI, eAF, FDA Requests for Information (RFIs), and company responses, containing Composition or DocumentReference, Task, and Provenance.
+- **Document Bundles** (`type: document`): ePI, eAF, Requests for Information (RFIs), and company responses, containing Composition or DocumentReference, Task, and Provenance.
 - **Collection Bundles** (`type: collection`): PQI content, inlined in submission Transaction Bundles.

 All Bundles are uniquely identified (`Bundle.identifier`), linked to parent applications (`Task.basedOn`), and tracked by NDC codes (`MedicinalProductDefinition`).
 They are streamed as NDJSON to `r2cs-submissions` or `r2cs-notifications`, with sanitization (schema validation, tag whitelisting, SHA-256 hashes) to ensure security and compliance (e.g., 21 CFR Part 11, EU GMP Annex 11).